siddarthkrishna10/Project_Zlatan/README.md

 plt.show()
 ```

-As you can see, apart from Ajax, he's got a steady playtime everywhere he went.
-Even his at his most recent club; LA Galaxy, he's been on the field 85 minutes per game...at the age of 37.
+As you can see, apart from Ajax, he's got a steady minutes everywhere he went.
+Even at his most recent club; LA Galaxy, he's been on the field 85 minutes per game...at the age of 37.
 Goes to show the fitness levels of Ibrahimović.
 Another great example showcasing his longevity was his speedy recovery during his _Red Devil_ days when he sustained serious ligament damage in his right knee only to come back into action six-and-half months later.
 Not only was scoring and playing beautiful football, but he also kept himself physically fit throughout his career.

 Now for the last part, let's analyse Zlatan's league performance throughout his career.
 For this we'll take two new parameters into account; _Goals Per Game_ and _Minutes Per Goal_.
 I think that these two are self-explanatory from their names.
 Calculating them as plotting them in pairplots in my next step.